 Fax machines.
 Typewriters.
 CD-ROMs.
 These are just a few of the technologies that we no longer use.
 In some cases — like the transition from paper punch cards to magnetic storage between the 1890s and 1980s — change came gradually.
 However, especially in the past decade, the pace of technological innovation has led even the most cutting edge technologies to become obsolete within just a matter of years.

 This is especially true for the field of web development.
 From programming languages to communication tools to web hosting services, developers today are working with a completely different toolkit than those in prior decades.
-That’s one reason our web development programs like Engineering Immersion and Full Stack Flex are designed to help current tech professionals upskill.
+That’s one reason our web development programs like Software Engineering Immersion and Software Engineering Flex are designed to help current tech professionals upskill.

 And while technological change can have serious consequences, it can also be fun - especially when we reminisce about technologies of the past.
 Here are five web development technologies, trends, and components we no longer use (that will probably make any experienced developer feel old!)